Feathery Flakes

 as feathery flakes of snow

-fall from a cloudy sky.
+fall from a sullied sky.

-Naked trees don a shawl of frosty white
+Naked trees don a shawl of frosty white,

 beautiful to behold.